Saw II: Flesh & Blood: Development

 Following the release of the first Saw video game, Konami stated intentions to turn the franchise license into their next great survival horror franchise.
 Relying on visual intensity rather than psychological terror, Konami felt both Saw and their other survival horror franchise, Silent Hill, could survive together without competing.
 Plans for a sequel were further evident when a cryptic "case file" was placed in the first game and an internet job listing by Zombie Inc. for a focus group was released, both pointing to a possible April announcement of a sequel in Los Angeles via press release.

 The game was officially announced at Konami's Gamers Night 2010 by a trailer and details accompanying after.
 The trailer depicted Jigsaw voicing over an anonymous man in the "Venus flytrap" cutting his eye out to retrieve a key before failing and being killed.
 In the same press event, details followed including the new setting between Saw: The Video Game and Saw II as well as the basic storyline of David Tapp's son and protagonist Michael investigating his death and encountering Jigsaw along the way.
 Martin Schneider, European Marketing & PR Director for Konami, stated that "[the] original Saw video game gave horror fans and gamers a new outlet to advance their favorite genre, but left them wanting more.
 Saw 2 will give it to them, but be careful for what you wish for!
 Our successful partnership with Lionsgate allows us to advance the survival horror genre, giving players the most intense look into the Saw universe ever."

-On May 5 it was confirmed that Saw II would be displayed by Konami at the Electronic Entertainment Expo 2010.
-At E3 2010, Tobin Bell was announced to return to voice the Jigsaw Killer as well as lend his likeness to the game; in addition, the subtitle Flesh & Blood was confirmed.
-The game was also shown at the San Diego Comic-Con 2010 at the Konami booth.
+Saw II: Flesh & Blood was displayed by Konami at the Electronic Entertainment Expo 2010.
+At the event, Tobin Bell was announced to return to voice the Jigsaw Killer as well as lend his likeness to the game; in addition, the subtitle Flesh & Blood was confirmed.
+The game was also shown at the 2010 San Diego Comic-Con at the Konami booth.
 In an interview, producer Jaime Benecia stated that all of the characters and plotlines present in the game had to be approved by Lionsgate to fit the canon of the films.

 Saw II: Flesh & Blood was released in North America on October 19, 2010 for the Xbox 360 and PlayStation 3, ten days before the release of the seventh film, Saw 3D.